Yatra has done wonders, translating into votes next challenge: Tharoor | Politics

 Congress leader Sashi Tharoor on Thursday said while the party’s Bharat Jodo Yatra led by Rahul Gandhi has evoked a massive response, “translating this into votes is the next challenge and doesn’t follow axiomatically”.

-Tharoor, who recently unsuccessfully contested the post of Congress President, also said his party will need to take other parties, especially regional players, along to mount a challenge in the 2024 general elections.
+He also said that the “government was shaken” by the success of the Yatra and a letter written by it warning of the dangers posed by the Covid-19 strain which may have come in from China was “signalling that it was extremely concerned about its success.”
+Tharoor, who recently unsuccessfully contested the post of the Congress president, also said his party will need to take other parties, especially regional players, along to mount a challenge in the 2024 general elections.

-“By own impression is that the way he (Gandhi) has been personally received has done wonders for his image,'' he told PTI here.
+“By own impression is that the way he (Gandhi) has been personally received has done wonders for his image,'' he told PTI on the sidelines of an event organised as part of the Kolkata Literary Festival.

-''Now translating this into votes is the next challenge, and that doesn’t follow axiomatically,” he added.
+''Now translating this into votes is the next challenge, and that doesn’t follow axiomatically,'' the Congress leader added.

 Questioned about Covid-19 posing a threat to the Yatra, Tharoor pointed out that the walkathon will end less than a month later on January 26 and that till now the “messages coming” from experts were fairly reassuring.

+“The government is shaken … Writing to Raul that the Covid made the Yatra dangerous was a signal that it was extremely concerned about its success,” the political leader said.

-Earlier this week, the Congress had charged that the Government was using Covid as an excuse to stop the Bharat Jodo Yatra.
+Earlier this week, the Congress had charged that the BJP-led central government was using Covid as an excuse to stop the Bharat Jodo Yatra.

+Tharoor also alluded to the Congress party’s earlier complaints that Yatra participants were questioned by the Intelligence Bureau.
+“I hope this will not be repeated as we carry on into Haryana, UP and Kashmir … my hope is that by allowing the Yatra to come to its planned conclusion, the government will put the interests of Indian democracy ahead of narrow political interests of the ruling party,” he said.

+Tharoor also said that though he believed the Congress would emerge as the largest single party from among opposition parties, it would still need to forge ties with other opposition parties ahead of the 2024 general elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)